Backstabbed in a Backwater Dungeon: Concord of the Tribes

 A young woman and researcher from the dark elf tribe at level 304.
 Sionne is considered a prodigy and was able to graduate at a renowned university where people from all races can study without facing discrimination.

 She became a professor at the university and was fired after it was discovered that she used humans for her research about the "gift".
 Due to the loss of her professorship and her source of income, she decided to work as an adventurer and was soon scouted to become a member of the Concord of the Tribes.

 To her, her research has the highest priority which is why she shows no emotions, neither towards humans nor to her own tribe.
 She is willing to sacrifice each and everyone as long as she can accomplish her goals in her research.

-Sionne made a pact with a soul dragon, a monster from another world in hopes to reach her goal.
+Sionne made a pact with a soul dragon, a monster from another world aspiring to reach her goal.
 Her character was added in the manga.

+Sionee was the third target that Light defeated and captured.